kiranvad/micelles/README.md

 loader_module = Loader()
 loaded_data_sets = loader_module.load('your_file_name.ext')
 ```
-I am not sure if you are using the installation of sasview directly, this is not a problem at all.
+I am not sure if you are using the installation of Sasview directly, this is not a problem at all.